 Coleus 'Pink Chaos'

 Hot-pink leaves with ruffled, variegated borders edged with a thin line of light green make Solenostemon ‘Pink Chaos’ look like an explosion of neon paisley.
 Grows 6 to 18 inches tall.
 Can be perennial in Zones 10 to 11, but elsewhere is an annual.
-Available from Garden Crossings, Proven Winners, and Sunny Borders Nurseries.
+Available from Proven Winners.

 New Guinea Impatiens